 There are a couple of ferry ports and ferry companies to opt for, with the sailing taking around 3.5hours each way.
 Please check here to find out everything you need to know about the ferry between North and South Island.
 The cheapest fare is typically around NZD$65 each way for an adult foot passenger.

 On the North Island, the very best way to explore is to hire a car.
 The roads are very well-maintained, parking is typically plentiful and you can stop and explore whenever your heart desires.
 Find out more about renting a car in New Zealand here.
+Or alternatively, why not consider renting a motorhome or campervan in New Zealand?

 Something many people don’t realise is that New Zealand has some incredible train journeys.
 The Northern Explorer traverses the North Island from Wellington and Auckland, and passengers can enjoy stunning scenery including the Tongariro National Park.
 Otherwise, the main mode of public transport is by bus and coach.
 There are also the Coastal Pacific and the TranzAlpine routes.